martanunesdea/c/README.md

 3. Graph algorithms:
 This folder is organised in the following structure:
     - *graphs.c* includes adjacency lists as implemented in Skiena's manual.

-Additional programs are named according to their purpose.
     - *traversal.c* includes BFS, DFS and some applications.
     - *minimum_spanning_trees.c* includes Prim's and Kruskal's algorithms.
     - *shortest_path.c* includes Dijkstra's algorithm.